-- Demonstrate and apply advanced knowledge of theories and practices relevant to homeland security. - Examine and apply emergency plans to homeland security scenarios meeting state and federal guidelines and communicate them to the impacted public. - Apply quantitative skills and methods to analyze homeland security data/information. - Identify and appraise the theoretical foundations and literature in the field of homeland security. - Evaluate and assess multiple or competing perspectives and options and recommend appropriate administrative plans or courses of action relative to homeland security. - Apply assessment and valuation to diverse interagency procedure and plan options in response to homeland natural disasters or terrorist acts. - Assess diverse legal and ethical practices and apply to decision making in the field of homeland security.
+- Demonstrate and apply advanced knowledge of theories and practices relevant to homeland security. - Examine and apply emergency plans to homeland security scenarios meeting state and federal guidelines and communicate them to the impacted public. - Apply quantitative skills and methods to analyze homeland security data/information. - Identify and appraise the theoretical foundations and literature in the field of homeland security.

+- Evaluate and assess multiple or competing perspectives and options and recommend appropriate administrative plans or courses of action relative to homeland security. - Apply assessment and valuation to diverse interagency procedure and plan options in response to homeland natural disasters or terrorist acts. - Assess diverse legal and ethical practices and apply to decision making in the field of homeland security.

-This program does not lead to additional licensure or certification.
+This program is not designed to meet the educational requirements for a specific professional license or certification that is required for employment in an occupation.
 As such, Trident has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.